jandvanegas/msc-computer-science/prml/labs/lab02.md

 # Lab 2

+## Explanation

 The lab consists on loading and plotting iris.csv file.
 Solution was implemented using spyder for the interaction and pycharm for the software development.
 Some learning about spyder are:

-* Spyder allow you to set up PYTHONPATH.
+- Spyders allow you to set up PYTHONPATH.
-* Create a module, so that you can import it from spyder.
+- Create a module, so that you can import it from spyder.

 ```python
 import numpy as np